 Urgent repairs will be carried out within 3 days.

-Small renewals will be carried out within 10 days.
+General Less Urgent Repairs will be carried out within 10 days.

-Very minor repairs will be carried out within 28 days.
+General Non Urgent Repairs will be carried out within 28 days.

 - Decorating any shared areas, such as corridors and stairways.